 Nightguards, or grinding guards, protect the teeth from the constant grinding and clenching associated with bruxism.
 You wear a nightguard to protect the surface of your teeth from the damage caused by grinding.
 Unfortunately, while night guards are made to withstand the pressure of your teeth grinding, they will not last forever.
 How long a nightguard lasts depends on a variety of different factors, including the severity of your grinding and the type of guard.
-Let’s take a closer look at guards and how long they typically last.
+It’s important to note that with proper care, most teeth-grinding guards will last for 2 years before you need a replacement.
+Let’s take a closer look at guards and how long they typically last with proper care.

 As we said, there are many different things that can affect how long your night guard or grinding guard will last.
 These include: